seankhliao/mono/_web/seankhliao.com/src/blog/12025-11-30-post-incident-analysis.md

 Think less that there are any "root causes".
 There are only contributing factors,
+_[each necessary, but only jointly sufficient]_,
+only immediate triggers
-[each necessary, but only jointly sufficient] only immediate triggers, and _contributing factors_ that lead to the current state.
+that lead to the current state.

 [Root Cause Analysis?
 You’re Doing It Wrong]: https://entropicthoughts.com/root-cause-analysis-youre-doing-it-wrong
 [Swiss cheese model]: https://en.wikipedia.org/wiki/Swiss_cheese_model